-Before Brazilians talk about prejudice or xenophobia, they should think about whether they are treating the Asians who live in Brazil differently.
+Before Brazilians talk about prejudice or xenophobia, they should think about whether they are treating Asians who live in Brazil differently.
 The video below portrays this well, of course it is often unintentional.

-Do blacks in Japan suffer racism?
+Blacks in Japan suffer racism?

 Color will make no difference in the treatment that hospitable and polite Japanese have with their fellowmen.
-Many stated that Japan loves black people, some said they have never been treated so well and never had a problem with discrimination.
+Many stated that Japan loves black people, some said they have never been treated so well and have never had a problem with discrimination.

 Another example that Blacks can do well in Japan was the Brazilian Roberto Casa Nova.
 In 2010 he was voted the best karaoke singer in all of Japan out of 85,000 candidates.